JoshuaGuiritan/JoshuaGuiritan/README.md

 </tr>
 </table>

-> **Note:** Flux UI and Laravel Cloud don't have public icon assets yet — represented above via the Laravel icon and referenced by name in the table.
+> **Note:** Flux UI and Cloud Deployment don't have public icon assets yet, so they're referenced by name in the table above.

 ---